shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-apps/tk-shotgun-launchpublish.md

 ---
 layout: default
-title: Shotgun Launch Publish
+title: ShotGrid Launch Publish
 pagename: tk-shotgun-launchpublish
 lang: en
 ---

-# Shotgun Launch Publish
+# ShotGrid Launch Publish

 This app adds an "Open in Associated Application" action to the Published File entity in {% include product %}.
 This makes it easy to open up an already published file: Just navigate to that file, right click on it and select the action.